lowensteinbs/assessment/README.md

 # assessment

-I would like you to write a simple Java CLI that will report the download size of a given URL.
+Write a simple Java CLI that will report the download size of a given URL.
 Please make sure that you hit the following criteria:

 1. Please don't use any 3rd-party code that performs the entire task.